Material Services Specialist

-- Answer telephone and respond to customers concerning item(s) or linen requirements and deliver to the end user as necessary or when scheduled to ensure customer satisfaction.
+- Answer telephone and respond to customers concerning item(s) or linen requirements and deliver to the end-user as necessary or when scheduled to ensure customer satisfaction.

-- Maintain a clean, safe work environment, including removal of any excess debris/materials to prevent unsafe conditions.
+- Maintain a clean, safe work environment, including the removal of any excess debris/materials to prevent unsafe conditions.

-- Promote adherence to the Health Sciences Compliance Program, the Howard University Code of Ethics and the Health Sciences Standards of Conduct.
+- Promote adherence to the Health Sciences Compliance Program, the Howard University Code of Ethics, and the Health Sciences Standards of Conduct.

 - Attend annual and periodic mandatory Compliance Program training including the Health Insurance Portability and Accountability Act (HIPAA) Privacy training.

 - Participate in activities that promote adherence to federal healthcare program requirements.

 - Actively participate in Health Sciences Compliance program activities.

 - Adhere to the requirements of the HIPAA Privacy Policies and Procedures.

 - Maintain confidentiality of patients, families, and staff.